paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-12-03-causeway_coast.md

   alignment: 'bleed'
 %}

-After attending [Build][1] in Belfast last month, [Chris Armstrong][2] gave [Ethan Marcotte][3], [Chris Shifflet][4] and myself a tour of the Causeway Coast which, as the name suggests, is home to the famed [Giant's Causeway][5].
+After attending [Build][1] in Belfast last month, [Chris Armstrong][2] gave [Ethan Marcotte][3], [Chris Shifflet][4] and myself a tour of the Causeway Coast which, as the name suggests, is home to the famed [Giant’s Causeway][5].
 Below is a selection of photos I took during our tour.
 [The full set can be viewed on Flickr][6].

-In tandem with improving my proficiency with a camera, I'm trying to better understand [Aperture][7] and make more of my photos.
-These are the first I've processed using [VSCO film emulation filters][8].
+In tandem with improving my proficiency with a camera, I’m trying to better understand [Aperture][7] and make more of my photos.
+These are the first I’ve processed using [VSCO film emulation filters][8].
 The initial results are encouraging.

-Besides showcasing some recent photography -- something I'd like to do more often on this site -- this is also an opportunity to experiment with the [compressive images][9] technique.
+Besides showcasing some recent photography — something I’d like to do more often on this site — this is also an opportunity to experiment with the [compressive images][9] technique.
 The photos on this page have been saved with larger dimensions than required, but also lower quality levels than I would normally use.
 This should result in smaller file sizes and sharper imagery on high resolution displays.
 Daan Jobsis was the first to suggest this technique, and his [Retina Revolution][10] post is worth a read.

 {% include 'figure' with '/images/2012/12/causeway_coast/2.jpg'
   caption: '**The Causeway Hotel:** 66% quality, 44 kB.'